 - Emergency Response

 - Regional Training

-Grand Rivers Humane was formed with the dual purpose of rehoming Mesa County displaced pets and reducing pet over population.
+Grand Rivers Humane Society was formed with the dual purpose of rehoming Mesa County displaced pets and reducing pet over population.
 Their mission is focused on re-homing and assisting with the care of displaced animals specifically housed at Mesa County Animal Services.

 Due to the partnership of local organizations, euthanasia of healthy/adoptable animals has been eliminated.
 While we will continue to work together to increase services that will reduce euthanasia of those animals needing behavior or medical rehabilitation, the progress made has been rewarding.